cornellev/urban-concept/elec/README.md

-just build-all                 # build every project just build template-project    # build just one project just clean                     # delete the build files and start fresh
+just build-all                 # build every project just build template-project    # build just one project just clean                     # delete the build files and start fresh just doctor                    # check if tools are installed and working
 ```

 (From the repo root instead, add the `elec` prefix, ie `just elec build-all`.)